TheShoutingParrot/sdl-life/README.md

 ## Installation

-To install this program `make install` must be executed on the command prompt, this command will install the program to PREFIX/bin.
-This program has been only tested on Linux using X11.
+To install this program you must have the SDL2 development library installed.
+Finally, `make install` must be executed on the command prompt, this command will install the program to PREFIX/bin.

+This program has been only tested on Linux using X11 on exactly two distrobutions: Void Linux (glib) and Ubuntu.

 ## Usage